CodingVenus/tic-tac-toe/README.md

 ## Wire Frames
 -  [Wire Frame](https://imgur.com/a/lDNfGmk)

-- I decided on a simple 3 x 3 grid as the setting for the Tic Tac Toe Game.
+- I decided on a simple 3 x 3 grid as the board for the Tic Tac Toe Game.

 ## Technologies Used